 Leslie Burlingame is a science and environmental historian who has been visiting Monteverde since 1991.
 She took (1992) a short course on rainforest ecology and conservation through the Monteverde Institute (MVI) and began research on conservation organizations in Costa Rica, including the MVI.
 Some of her findings appeared in Narkarni and Wheelwright (eds.), Monteverde: Ecology and Conservation of a Tropical Cloud Forest.
 She is a retired professor in the Science, Technology, and Society Program at Franklin and Marshall College in Lancaster, Pa., and writes histories of MVI and other conservation and educational organizations in Monteverde.

-Ashley Gora became AMVI Treasurer in January 2018.
+Ashley Gora is the Development Manager for Big Sur Land Trust in Monterey, California.
 She previously worked as the Interns & Research Affiliates Coordinator for the Monteverde Institute during her post-university fellowship from January 2014 to July 2015.
-Before that time, she carried out two internship experiences through Institute while researching sustainable tourism in the region, eventually publishing the Monteverde case study as her senior thesis.
-Ashley currently works as the Grants Coordinator for Big Sur Land Trust in Monterey, California and volunteers for the Toro Creek MAPS bird banding station in partnership with the Ventana Wildlife Society and Monterey Audobon Society.
-She is fluent in Spanish and obtained her MBA Social Enterprise and Finance and her MA International Environmental Policy from the Middlebury Institute of International Studies in August 2017.
+Before then, she carried out two internship experiences through the Institute while researching sustainable tourism in the Monteverde region for her senior thesis at Lake Forest College.
+Ashley volunteers near Salinas, California for the Toro Creek MAPS bird banding station in partnership with the Ventana Wildlife Society and Monterey Audobon Society.
+She is fluent in Spanish and graduated in 2017 from the Middlebury Institute of International Studies with a dual MA/MBA in International Environmental Policy and Social Enterprise & Finance.

 Laurie Kutner is a Library Associate Professor at the University of Vermont who also serves as a faculty in the Environmental Studies Program.
 Laurie has worked on several projects with libraries in Costa Rica and Peru.
 Her interests in disparities in information access on a global scale derive from the work she has done at the Monteverde Institute for over 10 years supporting the library, building digital collections to provide access to locally-based research-based materials, and more recently, speaking with students regarding inequities in access and production of scholarly information from a Latin American perspective.